x1a7x/imageboards/special/README.md

 # /Special

-This is for unique boards that do not even have a db!
+This is for unique and special boards.
+Some do not even have a db!
+Others use unuque unconventional methods.